phunware/maas-cms-ios-sdk/README.md

 Overview
 -----------

-The MaaS Content Management SDK allows developers to fetch and manage the various pieces of data in the Content Management module, including containers, schemas, structure and content.
+The Phunware Content Management SDK allows developers to fetch and manage the various pieces of data in the Content Management module, including containers, schemas, structure and content.
 Content Management spans across your entire organization, so different applications can potentially share the same content.

 ### Container

 **Containers** hold a single structure.
-You can create any number of containers in the MaaS portal.
+You can create any number of containers in the Phunware portal.
 You can also associate tags with containers to assist with fetching.

 ### Schema

 **Schemas** are applied to **structure** items and define what fields of data a particular structure item can contain.
-You can create any number of schemas in the MaaS portal.
+You can create any number of schemas in the Phunware portal.
 You can also associate tags with schemas to assist with fetching.

 ### Structure